edoski/bostarter/docs/DB-PRJ-REPORT.md

 		- php notification of change in budget before operation finalised
 	- can still manually adjust budget, as long as it stays >= sum component cost

+- additional triggers for handling partecipazioni in the event of any skill profilo update, and automatic rejection of any user whose skill is inferior to requested level BY NEVER EVEN INSERTING THEM IN THE PARTECIPANTE TABLE AT ALL (see trg_rifiuta_candidatura_livello_effettivo_insufficiente)
+	- fundamental point at the end because PARTECIPANTE.stato = 'rifiutato' IS ONLY APPLICABLE TO THOSE WHOSE SKILL >= REQUESTED, BUT THE PROJECT CREATOR EXPLICITLY REFUSED THEM

 - multi-layer security check → redundant security > single line of defense php-level

 - profiles were global when PROFILO_PROGETTO was separate from SKILL_PROFILO, so I removed PROFILO_PROGETTO and added nome_progetto to PK of SKILL_PROFILO